 The research guide, compiled by LA Créole members, explains where to find census records, church records and vital records and offers guidance on how to use them.
 It is a good tool to orient yourself to resources locally and on line.

-Published annually by the Louisiana Creole Research Association for members of the association and others.
+The journal is published annually by the Louisiana Creole Research Association.
 Articles include historic events, original research, biographies and personal histories.
-Available for purchase.
+The journals are included in association annual membership and available for purchase by non-members.

 The Notarial Archives established its Research Center in September 1998, to provide a safer location for historical records formerly housed in the basement of the Civil District Courts Building.
 The Research Center allows access to records in a controlled, supervised environment with stacks and plat cabinets closed to the public.
 Experienced staff members serve the research community by providing guidance in architectural, historical, and genealogical searches.